-A recent study estimates that 47% of foreclosed properties are still occupied.
+According to a recent study, approximately 47% of foreclosed properties are still occupied.

-They are in the business to loan people money.
-But when they have to foreclose on a house… the bank is forced to own the home until they’re able to sell it to get all or most of their money back.
+You might be surprised when you first see that stat, but it’s not surprising to us.
+What most people don’t realize is that banks aren’t in the business of owning homes.
+Their business is to loan people money.
+However, when they are forced to foreclose on a house, the bank is obligated to own the home until they can sell it to get all or most of their money back.

 How To Stay In My Home After Foreclosure In Southwest Michigan

 2) Go to court.
-In very rare cases, judges are granting stays and delaying evictions.
-This is really only a valid option if you (and your attorneys) can prove that the bank has neglected a legal requirement during the foreclosure process.
-During the past few years, a lot of fraudulent behavior at banks has been uncovered – so we may see an increasing trend of using the courts to stop foreclosure.
-Fighting banks with lawyers is very difficult, expensive and time-consuming, even if you’ve got a perfect case (most people don’t stand a chance).
+In some exceptional circumstances, judges may grant stays and postpone evictions.
+However, this is only a viable option if you and your attorneys can prove that the bank has violated legal requirements during the foreclosure process.
+Over the past few years, many instances of fraudulent behavior at banks have been uncovered, so there may be an increasing trend of using the courts to halt foreclosure.
+Fighting banks with lawyers is typically very challenging, expensive, and time-consuming, even if you have a strong case (which most people do not).

 4) Rent it back.
-It may sound crazy, but some banks are willing to take on previous homeowners as tenants in their property.
-That’s only a short-term fix, as they’ll want your agreement to vacate the premises as soon as they find someone to purchase the property.
-In some cases, we can even purchase the property and rent it back to you.
+Believe it or not, some banks are willing to offer previous homeowners a short-term lease on the foreclosed property.
+This option may only be temporary as the bank will want you to vacate the property as soon as they find a new buyer.
+However, in some cases, we can purchase the property and offer to rent it back to you.